 The Bodhisatta was once a king.
-He and the son of the royal chaplain were born on the same day.
-The two grew up in the palace together as very close friends and were sent to Taxila for their education.
+He, a prince born to the chief queen, and the son of the royal chaplain were born on the same day.
+The two boys grew up in the palace together as very close friends and were sent to Taxila for their education.
 When their studies were finished, they wandered through the land to get new experiences and arrived in a city a week after its king had died without an heir.
-They walked the streets seeking alms, and at one house the Bodhisatta was given a seat covered by a white cloth and his friend got a seat with a red rug on top, which the friend recognized as an omen that the Bodhisatta would be made king of this city and he himself would be chosen as the commander-in-chief.
+They walked the streets seeking alms, and at one house the Bodhisatta was given a seat covered with a white cloth and his friend got a seat with a red rug on top.
+The friend recognized this as an omen that the Bodhisatta would be made king of this city and he himself would be chosen as the commander-in-chief.

 Forty years later, the Bodhisatta remembered his friend and wondered what had happened to him.
-He let it be known there would be great honor to anyone who could find him, but did not seek him out.
+He let it be known there would be great honor to anyone who could find him, though the Bodhisatta did not make any effort to seek him out.

-After another decade, the friend divined that the Bodhisatta had thought of him, so he flew to the city to preach to him.
+After another decade, the friend divined that the Bodhisatta had thought of him, so he flew to the city to preach.
 The king gave his old friend a kind greeting and listened to him explain the realities of attachments and suffering.
 His friend then suggested that in his old age it was time for the Bodhisatta to renounce the world.
 The Bodhisatta replied that while he ruled righteously and gave charity, he was too attached to pleasures to give them up.
-His friend spoke more about the misery of desires and the blessings of a holy life and urged him to reconsider.
+His friend spoke some more about the misery of desires and the blessings of a holy life and urged the Bodhisatta to reconsider.
 Then he flew back to his mountain home.

 The Bodhisatta pondered his friend’s advice and soon changed his mind.
 He gave the throne to his son and set of for the Himalayas where he lived out his days as an ascetic in a leaf hut.